San Francisco Bay Area

 Stipend: Fellows receive a stipend of $2,000 distributed in three payments throughout the Fellowship year as specific program objectives are completed.
 The stipend may be used in any way the Fellow wishes, including project related costs and personal expenses.
 As our funding is limited, The Albert Schweitzer Fellowship is unable to provide any additional financial support beyond the stipend.

 Celebration of Service: New Fellows are required to attend the Celebration of Service to honor outgoing current Fellows and welcome the new group.
-This will be held on May 12, 2017.
-In May of the following year, the 2017-18 Fellows will be similarly honored and will be required to prepare a poster describing their projects' goals and accomplishments.
+This will be held in May, 2018 (Exact date TBD).
+In the following year, the 2018-19 Fellows will be similarly honored and will be required to prepare a poster describing their projects' goals and accomplishments.

 Applying with a Partner: If you plan to do a joint project with another graduate student, you must be certain that your application reflects the fact that this project is large and complex enough to require the participation of two Fellows.
 If accepted, each Fellow will receive a full Fellowship and stipend and will be individually responsible for all of the above requirements, including 200 hours of participation by each partner.
 In describing your project, you should indicate the particular attributes that each of you brings to the project.
 Note that there are separate applications for individual and partnered projects.
 Please complete the one that fits your situation.